-There were nine allegations of sexual abuse during this review period but only one requiring collection of evidence.
+There were 18 allegations of sexual abuse during this review period but only two requiring collection of evidence.
 The auditor reviewed the documentation relative to this standard.
 Per the HSA, medical and mental health staff maintain secondary materials documenting the timeliness of emergency medical treatment and crisis intervention services that were provided; the appropriate response by non-health staff in the event health staff are not present at the time the incident is reported; and the provision of appropriate and timely information and services concerning contraception and sexually transmitted infection prophylaxis.

 In the event of a sexual assault, the inmate would be escorted the local hospital for a forensic examination.
 In the past 12 months, there has been one occurrence/need for a forensic exam.
-(The investigative staff reported that in this instance, the inmate recanted his allegation.)

 An advocate would be available to provide any necessary crisis intervention, if requested.
 Health services would ensure the inmate received necessary prophylaxis treatment.
+Per Psychology staff, no inmates have requested an outside advocate and generally felt comfortable enough with the psychology staff for them to provide any needed services.